Science Applications International (NYSE:SAIC) Releases FY 2022 Earnings Guidance

 Science Applications International (NYSE:SAIC) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $6.500-$6.700 for the period, compared to the Thomson Reuters consensus estimate of $6.510.
 The company issued revenue guidance of $7.30 billion-$7.40 billion, compared to the consensus revenue estimate of $7.33 billion.

-Several research firms have recently commented on SAIC.
-Zacks Investment Research raised shares of Science Applications International from a sell rating to a hold rating and set a $97.00 price target for the company in a report on Tuesday, June 8th.
-Morgan Stanley boosted their target price on shares of Science Applications International from $97.00 to $101.00 and gave the company an overweight rating in a research note on Monday, June 7th.
-Finally, The Goldman Sachs Group lowered shares of Science Applications International from a neutral rating to a sell rating and set a $89.00 target price for the company. in a research note on Tuesday, June 8th.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and four have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Science Applications International currently has an average rating of Hold and an average price target of $97.44.
+Several analysts have recently weighed in on the stock.
+Zacks Investment Research raised shares of Science Applications International from a sell rating to a hold rating and set a $97.00 price target for the company in a research note on Tuesday, June 8th.
+Morgan Stanley increased their price objective on shares of Science Applications International from $97.00 to $101.00 and gave the stock an overweight rating in a research report on Monday, June 7th.
+The Goldman Sachs Group cut shares of Science Applications International from a neutral rating to a sell rating and set a $89.00 price objective for the company. in a research report on Tuesday, June 8th.
+Finally, Cowen reaffirmed a buy rating on shares of Science Applications International in a research report on Thursday.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and five have given a buy rating to the stock.
+According to data from MarketBeat, Science Applications International has a consensus rating of Hold and a consensus target price of $97.44.

 The business also recently declared a quarterly dividend, which will be paid on Friday, October 29th.
-Stockholders of record on Friday, October 15th will be paid a $0.37 dividend.
-This represents a $1.48 dividend on an annualized basis and a dividend yield of 1.73%.
-The ex-dividend date of this dividend is Thursday, October 14th.
+Investors of record on Friday, October 15th will be paid a dividend of $0.37 per share.
+The ex-dividend date is Thursday, October 14th.
+This represents a $1.48 annualized dividend and a yield of 1.72%.
 Science Applications International’s dividend payout ratio is currently 23.60%.

-An institutional investor recently raised its position in Science Applications International stock.
-Morgan Stanley lifted its stake in Science Applications International Co.
-(NYSE:SAIC) by 12.3% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 836,110 shares of the information technology services provider’s stock after acquiring an additional 91,475 shares during the period.
-Morgan Stanley owned 1.44% of Science Applications International worth $73,352,000 as of its most recent filing with the Securities and Exchange Commission.
-Hedge funds and other institutional investors own 75.72% of the company’s stock.
+A hedge fund recently raised its stake in Science Applications International stock.
+Morgan Stanley boosted its holdings in shares of Science Applications International Co.
+(NYSE:SAIC) by 12.3% during the 2nd quarter, according to its most recent 13F filing with the SEC.
+The fund owned 836,110 shares of the information technology services provider’s stock after purchasing an additional 91,475 shares during the period.
+Morgan Stanley owned approximately 1.44% of Science Applications International worth $73,352,000 as of its most recent filing with the SEC.
+75.72% of the stock is currently owned by institutional investors and hedge funds.

 Science Applications International Company Profile